-If you are not a Polish citizen (nor a citizen of Switzerland, Norway, Iceland, Liechtenstein or any EU country) and you want to buy real estate in Poland – you will need a special permit, issued by the Ministry of the Interior and Administration.
-There are certain exceptions (for example purchasing a real estate to satisfy your living accommodation or a garage – it’s best to ask the notary public) but generally if you fail to obtain this document, the consequences will be dire – any purchase agreement signed without the permit would be invalid.
+If you are not a Polish citizen (nor a citizen of Switzerland, Norway, Iceland, Liechtenstein or any EU country) and you want to buy real estate in Poland, you will need a special permit issued by the Ministry of the Interior and Administration.
+There are certain exceptions (for example, purchasing a real estate to satisfy your living accommodation or a garage – it’s best to ask the notary public) but generally if you fail to obtain this document, the consequences can be severe – any purchase agreement signed without the permit would be invalid.

 Application

 To obtain a permit, you must submit an application to the Minister of the Interior and Administration.
-In your application, give specific information about yourself (name and surname, address, citizenship) and about the real estate you intend to acquire (the legal title to the property being acquired, street, town, municipality and voivodeship, number of the registered plot, area in hectares, land and mortgage register number and development characteristics).
-You should also provide some details about the transferor (his or her name, surname and address) and type of legal event that will result in you getting the ownership of real estate (i.e. sell).
-Finally, you have to state the purpose of the transfer of property (why do you need to acquire the real estate), source of funds (like loan agreement) and whether the acquisition of real estate will add to the personal assets of the applicant, or to the assets the applicant shares with their spouse.
+In your application, give specific information about yourself (name and surname, address, citizenship) and about the real estate you intend to acquire (legal title to the property, street, town, municipality, voivodeship, registered plot number, area in hectares, land and mortgage register number, and development characteristics).
+You should also provide some details about the transferor (his or her name, surname and address) and type of legal event that will result in you getting the ownership of real estate (i.e. sale).
+Finally, you have to state the purpose of the transfer of property (why do you need to acquire the property), source of funds (like loan agreement) and whether the acquisition will add to your personal assets or those shared with your spouse.

 In the application you also have to convince the officials, that:

-- The purchase of real estate is not in contradiction to social policy and public health considerations
+• the purchase is not contrary to social policy or public health considerations

 Attachments